Inquiry-based Education.

 Why Forest School?

-Angel Oak Nature Academy was created to provide children with the opportunity to explore, learn, and develop naturally while being immersed in nature.
-Over the past decades, children have gradually spent more and more time indoors and in front of screens, leading to mental, social and physical underdevelopment.
-AONA strives to get kids back outside for extended periods of time to play and learn.
+Angel Oak Nature Academy was created to provide children with the opportunity to explore, learn, and develop while being immersed in nature.
+We strive to get kids back outside for extended periods of time to play and learn.

 The forest school concept is not a new one.
 In Germany over 150 years ago, Friedrich Frobel coined the word “kindergarten”.
 This translates to “child’s garden” in English.
 Frobel started the world’s first outdoor kindergartens (“Waldkindergartens” or “forest kindergartens”).
 These classes met entirely outside, year-round.
 This type of learning platform for children under the age of 7 proved very successful over time.
 Because measurable positive academic results continue, the German government has fully embraced this type of learning style.
 The United States is gradually understanding the value forest schools can bring to a child’s cognitive, physical, and social development.
 Forest schools do not have to take place in only a forest; any outdoor setting without human structures will provide the natural environment for a forest school.